slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If they are wise, do not quarrel with them; if they are fools, ignore them."
 -- Epictetus [0050]*

+> *"Stupidity is overlooking or dismissing crucial information."
+-- Adam Robinson [1955]*

 > *"A fact is information minus emotion.
 An opinion is information plus experience.
 Ignorance is an opinion lacking information.
 And, stupidity is an opinion that ignores a fact."
 -- sgrstk@x*

-> *"Stupidity is overlooking or dismissing crucial information."
--- Adam Robinson*

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
 Most people don’t actually think, they just take their first thought and go.
 There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.
 That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!», it means they’ve stopped thinking.

 > *"When a clown moves into a palace, he doesn’t become a king.
 The palace becomes a circus."
--- Proverb*
+-- vox populi*

 > *"Never attribute to malice that which can be adequately explained by neglect."
 -- Hanlon’s Razor*